bpiec/bz-json.js/README.md

-# bz.js
+# bz-json.js

-A JavaScript wrapper for the [Bugzilla REST API](https://wiki.mozilla.org/Bugzilla:REST_API).
+A JavaScript wrapper for the [Bugzilla JSON-RPC API](http://www.bugzilla.org/docs/tip/en/html/api/Bugzilla/WebService/Server/JSONRPC.html).

 # install
 For [node](http://nodejs.org) install with [npm](http://npmjs.org):

 ```
-npm install bz
+npm install bz-json
 ```

-and use with `var bz = require("bz")`
+and use with `var bz = require("bz-json")`

-For the browser, download the lastest [bz.js](http://github.com/harthur/bz.js/downloads).
-Or build a browser file from the source code with [browserbuild](https://github.com/LearnBoost/browserbuild): `browserbuild bz.js`.
+For the browser, build a browser file from the source code with [browserbuild](https://github.com/LearnBoost/browserbuild): `browserbuild bz-json.js`.

 # usage